EmmaB/documentation/connections/gitfromurl.md

 ![gitfromurl-open](images/gitfromurl-open.png "gitfromurl-open")

-You can connect to your repository by entering your repository url in Git from URL form!
+You can connect to your repository by entering your repository url in Git from URL form.

 ![gitfromurl-connect](images/gitfromurl-connect.png "gitfromurl-connect")

-Select a Stack and a name and you’ve created a new [Container](http://docs.codeanywhere.com/connections/container.html) with your repository!
+Select a Stack and a name and you’ve created a new [Container](http://docs.codeanywhere.com/connections/container.html) with your repository.

 ### Working with repositories